Test a guardrail - Amazon Bedrock

 For Cohere Command models, you can only specify one generation in the num_generations field if you use a guardrail.

 If you enable a guardrail and its trace, the general format of the response for invoking a model, with and without streaming, is as follows.
-To see the format of the rest of the body for each model, see Inference parameters for foundation models.
+To see the format of the rest of the body for each model, see Inference request parameters and response fields for foundation models.
 The contentType matches what you specified in the request.

 • InvokeModel